mykelismyname/micheal/index.md

 I am also a member of the the ECR supported by the [AIM-RSF](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility) under the Alan Turing Institute.

 Besides Machine learning, Data Science and Artificial Intelligence, I have in the past had experiences in software, networks and systems administration.
-I recently completed my PhD in Machine Learning and Natural Language Processing (NLP) specializing in Biomedical Information Extraction at the University of Liverpool working with [Danushka Bollegala](https://danushka.net/), [Paula Williamson](https://www.liverpool.ac.uk/population-health/staff/paula-williamson/) and [Susanna Dodd](https://www.liverpool.ac.uk/population-health/staff/susanna-dodd/).
+I recently completed (2022) my PhD in Machine Learning and Natural Language Processing (NLP) specializing in Biomedical Information Extraction at the University of Liverpool working with [Danushka Bollegala](https://danushka.net/), [Paula Williamson](https://www.liverpool.ac.uk/population-health/staff/paula-williamson/) and [Susanna Dodd](https://www.liverpool.ac.uk/population-health/staff/susanna-dodd/).

 ## Research Interests

 My research interests span applications and topics pertaining to Machine learning and Natural language processing (NLP).
-I have particularly worked on problems such as information extraction, text generation and others with an objective of simplify the way humans understand and communicate through written text.
+I have particularly worked on problems such as information extraction, text generation and others with an objective of simplifying the way humans understand and communicate through written text.
 I'm keen on Representation learning, Few-shot & Zero-shot learning, Multi-task learning, Natural Language Generation, Non-autoregressive language generation, Entity recognition, Prompt based learning, Information retrieval, Multi-label text classification etc.

 ## Recent works
 ▪ “Select and Augment: Enhanced Dense Retrieval Knowledge Graph Augmentation” Oct 2023,